BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction defect and claims related expert designations, the Lueders, Texas Construction Expert Directory delivers a wide range of trial support and consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
-BHA provides building related trial support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house assets which include credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings national experience and local capabilities to Lueders and the surrounding areas.
+Through more than four thousand building and construction related expert designations, the Lueders, Texas Construction Expert Directory delivers a superior construction and design expert support solution to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
+BHA provides construction related trial support and expert services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing captive resources which comprise construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the construction experts group brings specialized experience and local capabilities to Lueders and the surrounding areas.

 Construction Expert Witness News & Info